 - Partner Organizations

 Foundation Facts and Recent Accomplishments

-The Dayton Foundation has become one of the truly innovative and fast-growing foundations among 800 community foundations nationwide.
+The Dayton Foundation has become one of the truly innovative and fastest growing foundations among nearly 800 community foundations nationwide.

 - We serve the Greater Dayton Region of Ohio.